 Support for civil society organisations' communications and global education projects

-The Ministry for Foreign Affairs grants support to civil society organisations for development communications and global education purposes.
+The Ministry for Foreign Affairs has granted support to civil society organisations for development communications and global education purposes.
 The funding is meant for development communications and global education in Finland, focusing on development cooperation or development policy, global development issues or the reality in the developing world.

-Funding targeted at development communications and global education is Finland's Official Development Assistance (ODA) that fulfils its criteria defined by the OECD Development Assistance Committee (DAC).
+Funding targeted at development communications and global education is Finland's Official Development Assistance (ODA) that fulfils its criteria defined by the OECD Development Assistance Committee (DAC) (PDF, 21 Kb).
 The main objective of the support is to increase awareness about development cooperation among the target groups, and to strengthen public support for development cooperation and interest in development cooperation, development needs and development questions.

 The support can be granted to competent, non-profit associations and foundations that have been registered in Finland, which have at least 30 members or which can otherwise show evidence of sufficient resources and the capacity to manage project administration.
 At the time of application, the applicant must have been registered for at least two years.